andrewrk/genesis/README.md

 ## Roadmap

- 0. UI for the user to load a file.
-    - press arrows to select one
-    - click one to select it
-    - scroll
  0. Load all the audio file's channels into memory.
  0. Display all of the audio file's channels in a list.
  0. Render channels graphically.